zacharymarlowe101/Lil_Robo_Vs_The_Shrooms/docs/GameCodeDetails/GameCodeDetailsSubSections/MapSubSections/enhanced-map-tiles.md

 ## Adding an enhanced map tile to a map

 In a map subclass's `loadEnhancedMapTiles` method, enhanced map tiles can be defined and added to the map's enhanced map tile list.
-For example, in `TestMap`, a `PushableRock` is created and added to the enhanced map tile list:
+For example, in `EnemyMap1`, a `PushableRock` is created and added to the enhanced map tile list:

 ```java
 @Override